 Recent buildings from the 60’s and 70’s

-In more recent buildings dating from the ‘60s or ‘70s, the floorplan is designed to optimize the square feet.
-Here there is little “lost space” such as long hallways, etc. The apartments have organized floor plans where there the kitchen is close to the dining room, closets are in every room, and often offer a cave (storage unit) and parking in the building.
+In more recent buildings dating from the ‘60s or ‘70s, the floor plan is designed to optimize the square footage.
+There are little “lost spaces” such as long hallways, etc. The apartments have organized floor plans where the kitchen is close to the dining room, closets are in every room, and often a cellar (storage unit) is offered along with a parking space in the building.
 These buildings can typically be found in the 13th and 15th arrondissements of Paris.

-Lofts are an open space once reserved for artists, and single individuals or couples.
+Lofts are open spaces that were once reserved for artists and single individuals or couples.

-A loft has the advantage of offering a large open space, which can be easily tailored to each person’s need, whether it be for a family or specifically a recomposed family.
+A loft has the advantage of offering a large open space, which can be easily tailored to each person’s needs, whether it be for a family or, more specifically, a recomposed family.
 Lofts are primarily in the 2nd, 11th and 12th arrondissements.

 For many architects, artist’s ateliers built both in Paris and the close suburbs were a more creative option as opposed to a town house.
 The façade of the atelier is the mark of this architectural design.
-On the other hand, in order to guarantee a constant light, these ateliers are always exposed to the North.
+On the other hand, these ateliers are always exposed to the North in order to guarantee a constant light.
 These ateliers can be found in the 9th and the 14th arrondissements, but also on the Butte Montmartre in the 18th.